 The former client also took aim at the “hugely costly and cumbersome” voluntary administration process.

-“I don't have the expertise to provide a well thought out alternative model but I am putting in a plea, on behalf of future victims of financial service providers, for the process to be simplified,” she said.
+“I don’t have the expertise to provide a well-thought-out alternative model but I am putting in a plea, on behalf of future victims of financial service providers, for the process to be simplified,” she said.

-“The combination of the intervention of a class action, and the subsequent fees to be paid to the class action lawyers, and the huge costs associated with the work of the voluntary administrators, mean that the DASS clients will be left with a laughable, offensive pittance of compensation through the voluntary administration process.
+“The combination of the intervention of a class action, the subsequent fees to be paid to the class action lawyers, and the huge costs associated with the work of the voluntary administrators, mean that the DASS clients will be left with a laughable, offensive pittance of compensation through the voluntary administration process.

-“We are yet to know whether the amount of compensation provided by the CSLR will in fact be reduced by the pittance that clients will receive through the voluntary administration process.
+“We are yet to know whether the amount of compensation provided by the CSLR will be reduced by the pittance that clients will receive through the voluntary administration process.
 This uncertainty just adds insult to injury.”

 On Friday, the FAAA’s Anderson argued that the experiences of former Dixon clients should not be forgotten through the Senate inquiry process.

-“We are looking forward to the Senate inquiry hearings commencing and listening to those who really know what happened and how things went so wrong,” Anderson said.
+“We are looking forward to the Senate inquiry hearings commencing and listening to those who know what happened and how things went so wrong,” Anderson said.

 “It is only with this knowledge that what needs to change can be identified and addressed.
 It is the CSLR that has helped to highlight what went wrong at Dixon Advisory.